-You’ve decided to install a swimming pool in your backyard.
+You’ve decided to build a swimming pool in your backyard.
 Congratulations!
 Now all you have to do is pay for it.
 But is it better to pay with savings, or get a loan?
-If you’re unsure how to finance a home improvement like a pool, here are six options to consider.
+If you’re unsure how to finance a home improvement loan like a pool, here are six options to consider.

 1. Personal loan

 If you have good credit and a solid income history, you can take out an unsecured personal loan.
 The application process is simple, and you won’t have to supply collateral.

 With a high enough credit score, you can lock in a fixed interest rate for the duration of the loan.
 The shorter your loan term, the more favorable your interest rate.

 You can also combine several personal loans from multiple lenders to better fit your budget.
 Once the lender(s) approve your request and the funds are in your bank account, you can use them to purchase the pool installation.